-Students learn how to use Adobe Animate CC to design interactive animations which could be used for games, TV shows, the web, to bring cartoons and banner ads to life, to create animated doodles and avatars and add action to eLearning content and infographics.
-With Animate, students can quickly publish their projects to multiple platforms in just about any format and reach viewers on any screen.
+Students learn how to use Adobe Animate CC.
+The students will learn how to design interactive animations, bring cartoons and banner ads to life, create animated doodles and avatars and add action to eLearning content and infographics.
+With Adobe Animate, students can quickly publish their projects to multiple platforms in any format and reach viewers on any screen.

-Students will also learn how to use Adobe After Effects CC to create cinematic film titles, introductions and transitions, to remove an object from a clip, start a fire or make it rain.
-With After Effects, the industry-standard motion graphics and visual effects software, you can take any idea and make it move.
+Students will also learn how to use Adobe After Effects CC.
+The students will learn how to create cinematic film titles, remove objects from a clip, start a fire and make it rain.
+By using After Effects, the industry-standard motion graphics, and visual effects software, you will learn to take any idea and make it move.